Serbian eagle: History

-Middle Ages
+Medieval period

 The double-headed eagle was adopted in medieval Serbia from its use as an imperial symbol in the Byzantine Empire.

 The oldest preserved Nemanjić dynasty double-headed eagle in historical sources is depicted on the ktetor portrait of Miroslav of Hum in the Church of St. Peter and Paul in Bijelo Polje, dating to 1190.
 It had the following characteristics: one neck and two heads, collars on the neck and tail, spread wings, a tail in the shape of fleur-de-lis, heads higher than wings, feet have three toes, the eagle is within a circle.
 This type of Nemanjić eagle developed between the 12th and 15th centuries.
 It was very different from the German eagle: two necks, no collars, tail is leaf-shaped, heads are lower than wings, four toes, unspread wings.
-The Nemanjić double-headed eagle (with the specific characteristics) was depicted on the details of ornaments and textile in the Žiča monastery (1207–20), in the Church of Our Lady of Ljeviš (1307–10), the decoration of Jovan Oliver's clothing (1349), detail on textile from Veluće Monastery (14th c.), a detail in the Resava Monastery (1402–27), on the plate of Ivan Crnojević's coat of arms, as well as in other monasteries and churches.
+The Nemanjić double-headed eagle (with the specific characteristics) was depicted on the details of ornaments and textile in the Žiča monastery (1207–20), in the Church of Our Lady of Ljeviš (1307–10), the decoration of Jovan Oliver's clothing (1349), detail on textile from Veluće Monastery (14th century), a detail in the Resava Monastery (1402–27), on the plate of Ivan Crnojević's coat of arms, as well as in other monasteries and churches.

 Beginning in the 14th century, the double-headed eagle can be seen more often on inscriptions, medieval frescoes and embroidery on the clothes of Serbian royalty.
-The Serbian Church adopted it, with the entrance of Žiča, the seat of the Serbian Archbishopric in the 1219–53 period, and by tradition the coronation church of the Serbian kings, was engraved with the double-headed eagle.
+The Serbian Church adopted it, with the entrance of Žiča Monastery (the seat of the Serbian Archbishopric in the 1219–53 period, and by tradition the coronation church of the Serbian kings) was engraved with the double-headed eagle.
 The survived golden ring of Queen Teodora (1321–22) has the symbol engraved.
 During the reign of Emperor Stefan Dušan (r.
 1331–55), the double-headed eagle can be seen on everyday objects and state related documents, such as wax stamps and decrees.
 In 1339, map maker, Angelino Dulcert, marked the Serbian Empire with a flag with a red double-headed eagle.

 Other Serbian dynasties also adopted the symbol as a symbolic continuation, like the Mrnjavčević and Lazarević.
 Prince Lazar (r.
 1371–89), when renovating the Hilandar monastery of Mount Athos, engraved the double-headed eagle at the northern wall.
 The Codex Monacensis Slavicus 4 (fl.
 1371–89) has richly attested artwork of the Serbian eagle.
-The double-headed eagle was officially adopted by Stefan Lazarević after he received the despot title, the second highest Byzantine title, by John VII Palaiologos in August 1402 at the court in Constantinople.
+The double-headed eagle was officially adopted by Stefan Lazarević after he received the despot title, the second highest Byzantine title, by John VII Palaiologos in 1402 at the court in Constantinople.

 The double-headed eagle was used in several coats of arms found in the Illyrian Armorials, compiled in the early modern period.
 The white double-headed eagle on a red shield was used for the Nemanjić dynasty, and the Despot Stefan Lazarević.
 A "Nemanjić eagle" was used at the crest of the Hrebeljanović (Lazarević dynasty), while a half-white half-red eagle was used at the crest of the Mrnjavčević.